-The counterparty credit matrix is at the heart of the council's treasury management strategy and has always been conservatively constructed to protect the council against credit risk whilst allowing for efficient and prudent investment activity.
+The counterparty credit matrix is at the heart of the council's Treasury Management Strategy and has always been conservatively constructed to protect the council against credit risk whilst allowing for efficient and prudent investment activity.

 However, the council does not rely solely on credit ratings in assessing counterparties.
-Other market information is also monitored such as information from the credit default swap market and any press releases in general.
-In this way ensuring the council transacts with only the highest quality counterparties.
+Other market information is also monitored such as information from the credit default swap market and any press releases in general, to ensure the council transacts with only the highest quality counterparties.